timothywcrane/RTFM/README.md

  ghostscript - To take the ps file and create a PDF via it's ps2pdf command

- You will need alsa-utils and an audio file to enable the script's end notification with aplay.
+ You will need alsa-utils and an audio file to enable "done" notification with aplay.

-Options:
- Output:
- 1 text file named commands that lists all of the commands found by the script on your system

- 1 text file named RTFM that additionally contains reference information on your commands.

- 1 ps file of RTFM used to create your final pdf

- 1 pdf file of RTFM named RTFM.pdf

- By default all output is deleted except final pdf

- Most needs can be accomplished by rearranging the code blocks and using commenting schemes